tamper_side_white_mat_tamping_banner

 Why is tamping necessary?

-First of all, tamping is essential to create a small space between the coffee puck and the brew group.
-In this space, pressure builds up so the water can be forced through the coffee under 9 to 11 bars of pressure.
+First of all, tamping is essential to create space between the coffee puck and the brew group.
+In this space, pressure builds up so the water can flow through the coffee under 9 to 11 bars of pressure.

 The second reason to tamp is to make a compact puck that allows water to flow evenly through the coffee grounds.

 If you skip this step, the water will follow the path of least resistance and create little channels in the coffee bed.
-This results in a weak, often sour-tasting espresso – definitely not what you want!
+This results in a weak, often sour-tasting espresso.

 When you bought your espresso machine, you probably received a plastic tamper or a very lightweight one.
 In our opinion, these tampers always feel cheap and don’t sit comfortably in your hand.